discordjs/guide/guide/interactions/replying-to-slash-commands.md

-# Replying to Slash Commands
+# Replying to slash commands

 Discord provides users the option to create client-integrated slash commands.
 In this section you will be learning how to respond to these commands using discord.js!